Captured-Heart/learngual_assessment/README.md

    <img src="./assets/images/learngual_logo.png" width="200" color="0xFF2676FC"/>
   <br />
   <h1>LearnGual Assessment</h1>
-  <strong>A Flutter app that displays stock market data and allows users to track their favorite stocks.</strong>
+  <strong>A Mobile app that was built as part of an assessment by LearnGual team.
+This test was to indicate the use of WebSockets, and REST API in authentication.</strong>
   <br />

 <sub>Built by <a href="https://twitter.com/CapturedWarrior">Captured-Heart</a></sub>